 Okay, he may not look too happy sharing his umbrella but at least that’s a start!

-Educating our children on how their actions will affect another person, will help them to become less egocentric and to consider others during their play time.
-Children who are often overtly indulged at home, may become possible bullies or spoiled brats at the public playground.
+Educating our children on how their actions will affect another person, will help them to become less egocentric and to consider others during their playtime.
+Children who are often overtly indulged at home may become possible bullies or spoiled brats at the public playground.
 As these children are so used to having their ways at home, they will continue that behaviour outside, even at the expense of the others.
 Surrounding our children with people or role models who are kind and caring will help them to model compassion.
-Modeling compassion and kindness to your family and friends will give your children clues on how to behave too.
+Modelling compassion and kindness to your family and friends will give your children clues on how to behave too.

 What are some other methods do you do at home to ensure that your child do not become spoiled brats?